May 29th 2020

 Great for: A perfume swap

-Containing notes of bergamot, cedarwood and oud wood, this more potently fragranced dry body oil is the perfect combo of skincare and scent.
+Containing notes of clove, damask rose and oud, this more potently fragranced dry body oil is the perfect combo of skincare and scent.
 A more moisturising alternative to your bottle of perfume, it’s fast absorbing and leaves skin soft and silky - particularly great when applied to the neck and décolleté in our experience.

 Kiehl’s Since 1851 Creme de Corps Nourishing Dry Body Oil, from £15.50 for 75ml